 For children who experience sensory issues, some of whom may or may not be officially diagnosed with Autism Spectrum or Sensory Processing disorders, the school day can be a genuine challenge.
-Offering students outlets and ways to take a break can make all the difference.
+Offering students outlets and opportunities to take a needed break can make all the difference.

 Green Chimneys’ occupational therapists and student support specialists are always creating new ways to help students soothe or redirect themselves during or in between classes.
 Sensory tools are commonplace in both classrooms and dorm units and you may see students utilizing noise-canceling headphones, body socks, weighted blankets or seating modifications, such as wobble chairs, rocking chairs, and Yogibo beanbags.
 Having such items readily available assists in keeping students engaged and regulated while remaining in program.

 Green Chimneys classrooms are equipped with a variety of sensory tools so students don’t have to leave class to access something that helps them feel “just right” or when a break is needed.
 The Sensory Space, a dedicated on-campus resource room, is open to students throughout the school day, and in afternoon and evening hours for residents.
 Students come to explore and practice newly learned coping skills, take a break to regulate when escalated, or process difficult incidents.